tsudheerkumar/git-haki/readme.md

 >2)pre-push:-

-    pre-push hooks runs while you push the code.It will run the tasks on the entirecode base but it will not check for staged or unstaged files.
+    pre-push hooks runs while you push the code.It will run the tasks on the entire code base but it will not check for staged or unstaged files.
     If the fixes or buggy code in staged/unstaged files,it will leads to buggy code in Dev branch.